 What is now the Dole Plantation began in 1950 as a fruit stand in Dole’s pineapple fields.
 It was expanded and rebranded as a full-blown tourist attraction in 1989 and is now the second most-popular attraction on the island of Oahu, behind only Pearl Harbor.

 Visitors have the option of taking any or all of three tour experiences.
 One is the Pineapple Maze, which they refer to as “the world’s largest maze.”
 In fact, the Guinness Book of World Records even verified that title in 2008!

 It’s a 3-acre maze with 2.5 miles of paths that visitors must navigate to find the exit.
 The maze contains around 14,000 local plants.
 The maze was closed during my visit due to heavy rains, so I didn’t get a chance to put my maze skills to use.
 The maze takes an average of 40 minutes to solve.

 The Pineapple Express is a 20-minute train tour that describes the history of pineapple growing in Hawaii and weaves through the grounds past all sorts of tropical crop fields.
 It’s a little cheesy, but in a fun way.
 Visitors can hear narration for this tour in English, as well as Japanese, Korean and Mandarin.

 Finally, the Garden Tour is a shorter walking tour through eight gardens, which house fruits and flowers.
-As of 2018, the tours range from $6-11 each.
+As of 2020, the tours range from $7-12 each, so they won’t wreck your budget.
 The plantation also offers a few Combo Tours that combine multiple tours and offer a few bucks’ worth of savings, so be sure to check the full price list to get the best deals.

 The tours are interesting, but the real gold mine here is the gift shop and restaurant.
 You’ll see hundreds of pineapple-flavored items, more than you could ever imagine.